KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 #### Required input arguments for SolveMuscleRedundancy

-1. **model_path**: directory and filename of the scaled OpenSim model (.osim file).
-The code should work with any OpenSim model with valid muscle-tendon parameters for which OpenSim's Inverse Dynamics and Muscle Analysis Tools generate reliable results.
-Note that only the muscle-tendon parameters and not the muscle model specified in the osim-file are used (for details see Muscle model).

-2. **time**: 1 x 2 MATLAB array with the initial and final time of the analysis in seconds.
+1. **time**: 1 x 2 MATLAB array with the initial and final time of the analysis in seconds.
 Initial and final states influence the optimal controls over a period of about 50 ms at the beginning and end of the time interval over which the optimal control problem is solved.
 Since in practice the initial and final states are generally unknown, problems should be solved for a time interval containing five additional data points (considering a 100Hz sampling frequency) at the beginning and end of the motion cycle.
 Those additional data points should not be considered in further analyses.
 The user should thus not be surprised to observe unrealistically high muscle activation at the beginning of the motion (more details in companion paper).

-3. **Misc**: miscellaneous input arguments (matlab structure)
+2. **Misc**: miscellaneous input arguments (matlab structure)

 Related to the musculoskeletal model:
+   - **Misc.model_path**  stores the path to the .osim model.
    - **Misc.DofNames_Input**  is a cell array specifying for which degrees of freedom you want to solve the muscle redundancy problem.
 Typically the muscle redundancy problem is solved for one leg at a time (there are no muscles spanning both legs).
    - **Misc.MuscleNames_Input** is a cell array that specifies the muscles to be included when solving the muscle redundancy problem.
 All muscles that actuate (i.e. have a moment arm with respect to) the degrees of freedom specified in *DofNames_Input* will be selected by default if this array is left empty.